Postpartum physical therapy essentials for the pelvic floor: 5 exercises to elevate your postpartum recovery

 Low back pain

-If any of the above sounds like you, and/or you just want a partner to guide you without the guesswork and cheer you on every step of the way, I encourage you to seek out support from a pelvic floor physical therapist.
 I want you to feel your absolute best during this postpartum season, and confidently get back to doing what you love most, all while being a badass strong mommy.

 BTW - Hi!!!